PrincetonUniversity/install_pytorch/README.md

 ## Using PyCharm on TigerGPU

-This video shows how to launch PyCharm on a TigerGPU node and use its debugger.
+This video shows how to launch PyCharm on a TigerGPU compute node and use its debugger.
 While it was made using TensorFlow as the example application, the procedure also applies to PyTorch.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=0XmZsfixAdw" target="_blank">
 <img src="http://img.youtube.com/vi/0XmZsfixAdw/0.jpg" alt="PyCharm" width="480" height="270" border="0" /></a>